-In the Yanzui Maithya Community, located in a remote area, 300 residents are facing challenges in accessing an adequate water supply.
-Their only available water sources require them to travel over two miles round trip through a rugged and challenging terrain.
+In the Yanzui Maithya Community, located in a remote area, 2,000 residents face challenges in accessing an adequate water supply.
+Their only available water sources require them to travel over two miles round trip through rugged and challenging terrain.
 This lengthy and arduous journey makes obtaining water a time-consuming and physically demanding task for the community members.

 This community has worked very hard to create clean water sources together alongside The Water Project, but their job isn't done yet.
 They can currently use a distant well; their other option is a solar water kiosk of equal distance.
 Though those sources provide clean water, the difficult journey to and from them can have debilitating effects.
 They need an accessible water point that everyone can easily reach.